 A further 4% annual penalty rate will be chargeable on outstanding tax due after 30 days.

-HMRC have indicated that they will apply a ‘light-touch’ approach to the new penalty regime at first, as well as confirming penalties will stop accruing where a time to pay agreement is reached.
+HMRC have confirmed penalties will stop accruing where a time to pay agreement is reached.
 Again, no penalty is payable if the taxpayer has a reasonable excuse and HMRC has discretionary powers to reduce or waive penalties in appropriate circumstances.

 Interest harmonisation